 Selling price = $6 * (1 + 0.50) = $9

-Does not require much research or expertise: As long as a company is certain of the costs involved, the strategy can be a great starting point as no competitor information or market trends are needed to determine a selling price.
+Does not require much research or expertise: The strategy only requires a company to be certain of the costs involved, and does not require any competitor information or market trends to determine a selling price.

-Easy to justify price increases: Should market conditions cause a rise in the cost of materials in the future, companies would be able to defend the resulting changes in prices.
+Easy to justify price increases: If market conditions cause a rise in the cost of materials in the future, companies would be able to defend the resulting changes in prices.

-Ignores a consumer’s willingness to pay: Companies could lose revenue or market share if their products’ prices are set too high.
+Ignores a consumer’s willingness to pay: Companies may experience revenue or market share loss if their products’ prices are set too high.

-Does not consider competitive positioning: Companies relying on cost-based pricing could risk getting outpriced by competitors who are selling similar products at more appealing prices.
+Does not consider competitive positioning: Companies who are relying on cost-based pricing could risk being outpriced by competitors who are selling similar products at more appealing prices.

 Provides little incentive to control costs: Companies could be operating less efficiently, which could put them at risk of falling behind in the future, as adapting to changing market conditions could be more difficult.